Leuchtfeuer/mautic-CompanyTags-bundle/README.md

 `php bin/console mautic:assets:generate`

 ## Known Issues
-* In the Company Tahgs view, bulk delete is currently not working
 * Tags that are in use are protected from deletion, but NOT via API

 ## Future Ideas